 To test the hidden field, you'll need to log out of your site.
-After you're logged out, go to the full URL for the page, and manually add the field and value in the complete query string that you plan to pass to visitors.
+After you're logged out, enter the URL for the page and manually add the field and value in the complete query string.

 If I'd like to test my query string for Twitter, I'd log out of my site and go to the following URL:

-I can now test and verify that the hidden field is working as intended.
+I can now submit a form to verify that the hidden field is working as intended.

-Tip: As an alternative to logging out, you can visit the URL in an private browser window.
+Tip: As an alternative to logging out, you can visit the URL in a private browser window.
 Use an incognito window in Google Chrome or private browsing in Firefox and Safari.

-The hidden field appears in email submissions next to Source.
+The hidden field information appears in email submissions next to Source.

-The hidden field appears in its own column in Google Drive.
+The hidden field information appears in the Source column in Google Drive.

-The hidden field appears in its own column in Mailchimp.
+The hidden field information appears in the Source column in Mailchimp.

 Tip: With a paid Mailchimp account, you can create conditional customized autoreply emails so subscribers from different sources can receive different messages upon subscribing.
-Learn more in Mailchimp's knowledge base.
+Learn more in Mailchimp's Help Center.

 Using multiple hidden fields

-If you're using more than one Hidden form field, use an ampersand (&) to separate the fields.
+If you're using more than one hidden field, use an ampersand (&) to separate the fields.

-For example, to track the progress of my three campaigns from month to month, I could add a second Hidden form field with the title "MONTH."
+For example, to track the progress of my three campaigns from month to month, I could add a second hidden field with the title "MONTH."